ovh/cds/docs/content/getting-started/getting-started.concepts.md

 A project is the first level of permissions management.
 Any CDS application has to be created inside a project.

-The project key has to be unique amongst all projects in CDS.
+The project key has to be unique among all projects in CDS.

 At creation, a project has to have at least one group with edition permissions on it.
 It is possible to use either an existing group or create a new one.